-For the three month periods ending September 30, 2019, the majority of revenues resulted from wholesale sales of NightFood ice cream to wholesale distributors and direct to supermarkets.
+For the both the three and six month periods ending December 31, 2019, the majority of revenues resulted from wholesale sales of NightFood ice cream to wholesale distributors and direct to supermarkets.
 As the Company has largely shifted away from direct-to-consumer e-commerce, and towards a wholesale approach for the national ice cream rollout, it is expected that future revenues will be significantly more concentrated than in the past when the majority of revenue was from direct to consumer sales.